NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8X does JX from the ground with modified momentum; requires and costs 75%
 - J6X added where TenTen hops slightly forward before doing the super instead of slightly back
 - GRKnJ moved further back
+- GRKnJ made a mid from a high

 ### Might Guy